-A slip and fall is a type of personal injury case that stems from an individual who has suffered injuries on someone else’s property.
+A slip and fall is a type of personal injury lawyer in Long Island case that stems from an individual who has suffered injuries on someone else’s property.
 If you slipped and fell on public or private property, you may seek financial relief from the property owner by filing a lawsuit against them.
 Although slip and fall is a type of personal injury case, you would actually file what is called a premises liability lawsuit rather than a personal injury lawsuit.

 New York law allows you to bring a lawsuit against a property owner when he/she fails to exercise reasonable care to keep their premises reasonably safe and an accident occurs on their property.

 Liable Parties in a Slip and Fall Case